 Before a program can be executed by the CPU, it must go through several steps:

-- Compiling (translating)-generates the object code. - Linking-combines the object code into a single selfsufficient executable code. - Loading-copies the executable code into memory. - Execution-dynamic memory allocation.
+- Compiling (translating)-generates the object code. - Linking-combines the object code into a single self-sufficient executable code. - Loading-copies the executable code into memory.
+May include run-time linking with libraries. - Execution-dynamic memory allocation.